jdesbonnet/java_gpmf/docs/technical_notes.md

 # Technical Notes

-This document collects implementation detail that is useful for maintainers and downstream integrators but is too detailed for the main `README.md`.

 ## Calculating frame absolute time

 Absolute UTC time is determined from GNSS metadata, but there are some complications: